zzy021/hope/README.md

 # hope
-This is a star Kirby
+This is a Kirby's Dream Land